-62. Significant differences exist between Ind AS and other accounting principles, such as US GAAP and IFRS, which may be material to investors' assessments of our financial condition.
+71. Significant differences exist between Ind AS and other accounting principles, such as United States Generally Accepted Accounting Practices ("US GAAP") and international financial reporting standards ("IFRS"), which may be material to investors' assessments of our financial condition.

-The Restated Consolidated Financial Information included in this Draft Red Herring Prospectus has been prepared in accordance with Ind AS.
-We have not attempted to quantify the impact of US GAAP or IFRS on the financial data included in this Draft Red Herring Prospectus, nor do we provide a reconciliation of our financial statements to those of US GAAP or IFRS.
+The Restated Consolidated Financial Information included in this Prospectus has been prepared in accordance with Ind AS.
+We have not attempted to quantify the impact of US GAAP or IFRS on the financial data included in this Prospectus, nor do we provide a reconciliation of our financial statements to those of US GAAP or IFRS.
 US GAAP and IFRS differ in significant respects from Ind AS.
-Accordingly, the degree to which the Ind AS financial statements, which are restated as per the SEBI ICDR Regulations included in this Draft Red Herring Prospectus, will provide meaningful information is entirely dependent on the reader's level of familiarity with Indian accounting practices.
-Any reliance by persons not familiar with Indian accounting practices on the financial disclosures presented in this Draft Red Herring Prospectus should be limited accordingly.
+Accordingly, the degree to which the Ind AS financial statements, which are restated as per the SEBI ICDR Regulations included in this Prospectus, will provide meaningful information is entirely dependent on the reader's level of familiarity with Indian accounting practices.
+Any reliance by persons not familiar with Indian accounting practices on the financial disclosures presented in this Prospectus should be limited accordingly.